andr-ew/nest_/lib/nest_/README.md

 _obj_.metatable - allow access to the metatable for e.g. reassigning the __call metamethod, which is both useful when pointed to new and set. ?? what if we defaulted it to set but overrode it for library objects?

 support nest_.redraw, overrides draw children

+nest_.focus - focus on a single nest & children for a device & effectively disable otherelatives. will need it's own variable in the _dev. great for popup interfaces

 nest_ get/set: table macros nest = { nest = { control = value } }